xmliszt/taboo-ai/public/features/content.md

 ![Search Topics](/features/feature-img-9.png)

-As the number of topics is growing bigger and bigger, now you can **search** for your topics in the topic selection page.
-Just enter your search query in the text field and the relevant topics will be shown to you!
+We've made it easier to find the topic you're looking for with our new search feature on the topic selection page.
+Simply enter your search query in the text field and we'll display the relevant topics for you.
+With our growing selection of topics, we want to make sure you can easily find what you're looking for.